ChristophB/phenotype_editor/README.md

 # Phenotype Editor

+## The Phenotype Editor is no longer updated in favor of [PhenoMan-Editor](https://github.com/Onto-Med/PhenoMan-Editor).
+This repository remains on GitHub for archiving purposes.

 This application enables the user to connect with an **Ontology Service** and to build phenotype ontologies.

 ## How To Use